openafs-contrib/ansible-openafs/docs/source/modules/openafs_build_packages.rst

 ----------

   build (optional, str, all)
-    Specifies which rpms to build.
+    Specifies which packages to build.

     ``all`` build source and binary RPMs for userspace and kernel module